Millions of people in the USA are required to take OSHA training for Bloodborne Pathogens annually.

 Value for money

-Bloodborne Pathogens OSHA training prices vary.
+Training for Bloodborne Pathogens OSHA prices vary.
 At the low end, you could pay $9.95 for a text-based course, more usually a price of between $19.95 and $30 is common, but wait, that’s a $10, or one-third difference… that’s quite a lot of money so the higher priced courses must be better right?

 Unfortunately, as with many things in life, you don’t always get what you pay for – so please ensure you select a course that allows you to either view a demo or take the course free first and then pay for a bloodborne pathogen certificate.